What is customer intelligence?

 Customer intelligence is data about your current and potential customers that you turn into actionable insights.
-It includes behavioral patterns, firmographics, technographics, and intent signals that help B2B teams identify buying readiness, prioritize accounts, and personalize outreach.
+It unifies behavioral patterns, firmographics, technographics, and intent signals so B2B teams can identify buying readiness, prioritize accounts, and personalize outreach at scale.
 This intelligence powers 360 customer views that give revenue teams complete account context.

 Account fit: Which companies match your ICP criteria?